Altra Instinct 1.5 Review Facts

 The Instinct 1.5 does feature an A-Bound layer in its midsole, which provides a slight bit of energy-return, but overall, the design is not particularly bouncy.
 Ground-feel is good despite the well-cushioned midsole.
 The cushioning feels firm rather than soft, which offers an average degree of responsiveness.
 The Instinct doesn’t feel like a pillowy moon boot, nor does it feel like a snappy, racer.
 The ride is somewhere in the middle.

 Wearers should expect arch support that’s about average with the Altra Instinct.
-The shoe is best suited for those with regular arches, but users do have the choice between two sock liners.
-One offers more support than the other.
+The shoe is best suited for those with regular arches, but users do have the choice between two removable sock liners.
+One is 5mm thick, and the other is 3mm thick.
+Choose which one suits you best depending on the amount of support you prefer.
+The so-called ‘Strengthening sole’ is slightly thinner and offers a flatter, less supportive feel.
+The ‘Sculpted’ option provides additional arch support and more padding.
 It’s a clever option to include and allows wearers to customize the feel of their Altra shoe.
+Alternately, you can opt to use no insole at all, but you might encounter fit issues.
+Without an insole, the shoe feels a little too roomy instead for most, which might lead to blisters

 The shoe also happens to be supportive despite its roomy toe box.
 This is thanks to a supportive, firm heel counter that keeps the foot secure.
 Very few reviewers complained of a sloppy fit.
 The asymmetrical laces have a few issues.
 They’re slightly too long, a little thick, and come undone easily.
 But, the lacing design works well to provide targeted support.
 Adjusting and tightening the laces